grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Percy's voice came back over the ship-to-ship.
 "How does your inhumanly calculating mind put the odds that this plan will fuckin' actually work?"

 Hemi held up a finger to Shakes.
-"Frankly, I give it about one chance in five."
-Hemi said into the mic.
+"Frankly, I give it about one chance in five," Hemi said into the mic.

-"And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?"
-Asked Captain Percy.
+"And what are the chances that you will blow up either the _Gnat_ or the _Prospect_ or both?" asked Captain Percy.

 "At least one of the two boats?
-I would say one chance in five."
+I would say one chance in four."

-"One in fuckin' four?!"
-Shouted Shakes.
+"One in fuckin' four?!" shouted Shakes.

-"But I also think it is very likely that one way or another the plan will bring this pursuit to an end."
-Hemi continued, still talking to the _Prospect_.
+"But I also think it is very likely that one way or another the plan will bring this pursuit to an end," Hemi continued, still talking to the _Prospect_.

-"Counting blowing us up as one way the pursuit could end?"
-Asked Percy.
+"Counting blowing us up as one way the pursuit could end?" asked Percy.

 "That is right."
 Hemi paused for a second before continuing.
 "I would like to also point out that this plan has a better chance of succeeding if you put Cassandra on sonar again."

 "No fucking way Hemi.
-I'll grant you that she has learned fast enough to be perfectly capable of doing the sittin' sonar watch job I hired her for --- I first to see her fuckin' potential you know --- but in this situation where we live or die depending on what the sonar operator hears... nope.
+I'll grant you that she has learned fast enough to be perfectly capable of doing the sittin' sonar watch job I hired her for --- I was the first to see her fuckin' potential you know --- but in this situation where we live or die depending on what the sonar operator hears... nope.
 That little fucking shit stays in her rack."

 "Have you not noticed that with me on the _Gnat_ you are down yet another crew member?
 You are running a full-sized 100 meter cargo sub with a crew of four --- and that is including Cassandra.
-During the wars a boat the size of the _Prospect_ would have had a crew of 70."
+During the wars, a boat the size of the _Prospect_ would have had a crew of 70."

 "I'll put Bastian on sonar.
 It will be fucking fine."